-How to Supporting the Skin’s Natural Balance(And Why It Matters)
+How to Support the Skin’s Natural Balance(And Why It Matters)

-In this in-depth guide, you’ll learn what the skin’s natural balance is, how it gets compromised, the signs that it’s struggling, and most importantly: how to support and protect it using the right products, habits, and lifestyle adjustments.
+In this in-depth guide, you’ll learn what the skin’s natural balance is, how it can become more delicate, and the signs it needs extra care, and most importantly, how to support it with the right products, habits, and lifestyle adjustments.

 What Is the Barrier Function?